6 Common Air Conditioner Smells Answered and How to Fix the Issue

-When your air conditioner is fresh and operating properly, it’s expected you won’t be smelling anything odd.
-Unusual air conditioner noises and weird smells are a hint that something is wrong.
-If your air conditioner is getting older or you haven’t had service completed recently, they can be an obvious sign you need pro air conditioning repair in Mechanicsburg.
+When your air conditioner is fresh and working correctly, you shouldn’t be smelling anything strange.
+Unusual air conditioner noises and weird smells are a sign that something is up.
+If your air conditioner is getting older or you haven’t had service scheduled within the last year, they can be an obvious sign you need pro air conditioning repair in Mechanicsburg.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical smell, isn’t a positive sign.
+If your air conditioner smells bad when turned on, especially a chemical odor, it isn’t a positive sign.
 You may also report your:

 • Air conditioner smells like paint thinner